Hurricane Florence: North Carolina

 Early on September 17, a tornado was confirmed in Elm City, North Carolina.

 Also on September 17, the Pee Dee River crested at Ansonville at 35.4 ft, 2 ft above the 1945 record.

 The Cape Fear River crested at 61.4 ft—about 35 ft above flood stage—near Fayetteville early on September 19.
 The magnitude of flooding greatly exceeded the levels observed due to Hurricane Matthew in 2016.
 The nearby Little River inundated large areas across Cumberland and Harnett counties.
 Overtopped bridges isolated communities and hampered relief efforts.

-Damage statewide reached an estimated US$17 billion, more than the combined damage of Hurricane Floyd and Hurricane Matthew in the state, according to Governor Roy Cooper.
-Estimated insurance losses ranged between $2.8–5 billion.
-Hurricane-related flooding damaged an estimated seventy-five thousand structures, many of which had been previously damaged in Hurricane Matthew.

 South Carolina

 Heavy rainfall also occurred in South Carolina, with 23.63 in of precipitation observed near Loris, setting a new state record for rainfall from a tropical cyclone.
 More than 100 people were rescued from their homes and cars in Loris.
 The Waccamaw River in Conway crested at 22.1 ft on September 26, exceeding the Hurricane Matthew record of 19.1 ft.
 At a neighborhood along South Carolina Highway 905, about 5 ft of water entered some homes.
 Farther south along the Waccamaw River, homes in a neighborhood in Socastee were flooded with as much as 8 ft of water.
 In western Horry County, the community of Dongola was left isolated for 10 days.
 The overflowing river flooded almost 1,000 homes and businesses.
 The storm also spawned two tornadoes in Horry County, both rated EF0.
 The first tornado touched down just north-northeast of Myrtle Beach, causing minor damage to pine trees near Route 17 before lifting after moving only about half a mile.
 The other tornado touched down near Longs and also damaged pine trees and a roof.